 League Statement on U.S. Senate Passing Stimulus

-ANN ARBOR, Michigan – The Michigan Municipal League honored State Rep. Jeff Yaroch (R-Richmond) recently as the League’s 2021 Legislator of the Year.
+ANN ARBOR, Michigan – The Michigan Municipal League honored State Reps.
+Jim Ellison (D-Royal Oak) and Jeff Yaroch (R-Richmond) recently as the League’s 2021 Legislators of the Year.

 Rep. Yaroch earned a reputation for proudly wearing his local government hat while serving as a key member of the House Appropriations Committee where he would constantly share with his legislative colleagues the importance of local control and the need to restore revenue sharing.
 Yaroch also championed legislation to reimburse local governments for revenues lost due to the state-imposed disabled veteran property tax exemption.
 He also sponsored legislation in consultation with the League for more oversight and local authority over mobile home parks and key parts of the League-supported public notice reform package.